Yuki

 Given Sanctuary: June 23, 2020

+W.O.L.F. first heard about a wolf dog named Shadow in December 2019.
+She came into the shelter in Toole, Utah as a stray.
+It was estimated that her age was about one year old.
+She was very shy with people at first, but she warmed up very quickly during her time at the shelter.
+The shelter asked for W.O.L.F.’s help in placing Shadow.
 W.O.L.F. found a placement for Shadow with a woman who runs a small wolf dog sanctuary in the Southeast.
-W.O.L.F. raised the funds for her transport, and the woman placed Shadow as a foster animal with her sister, who was very excited to provide Shadow with a home.
+W.O.L.F. raised the funds for her transport, and the woman placed Shadow as a foster animal with her sister, who was very excited to provide her with a home.

-However, Shadow once again came to our attention in June of 2020.
-On June 11th, W.O.L.F.’s Rescue Coordinator got a message from a rescue colleague who helped her place Shadow.
-He received a frantic call that day from woman who ran the small sanctuary.
+W.O.L.F.’s Rescue Coordinator received periodic verbal updates about Shadow and was told she was doing very well.
+However, Shadow once again came to W.O.L.F.’s attention in June of 2020.
+In June, W.O.L.F.’s Rescue Coordinator received a frantic call from the woman that ran the small sanctuary.
 She said that her sister and Shadow were in trouble.
-A neighbor reported her sister to Animal Control, and an investigation for animal abuse/neglect was opened.
-Animal Control visited the home, saw that Shadow was in very bad shape, and demanded that Shadow see a vet within forty-eight hours or they would seize her.
-The owner told Animal Control that she had only had Shadow since February and that because of the pandemic, she could not get a vet to treat Shadow or spay her.
-She also said no vet would treat her because she was a wolf dog.
-Animal Control called every vet in the area, including ones that the owner claimed she called.
-None of the vets had ever heard from her except one.
+A neighbor reported her sister to Animal Control, and an investigation into animal abuse/neglect was opened.
+Animal Control visited the home, saw that Shadow was in bad shape, and demanded that Shadow see a veterinarian within forty-eight hours, or they would seize her.
+The owner told Animal Control that she had only had Shadow since February and that because of the pandemic, she could not get a veterinarian to treat Shadow or spay her.
+She also said no veterinarian would treat her because she was a wolf dog.
+Animal Control called every veterinarian in the area, including ones that the owner claimed she called.
+Only one of the veterinarians had heard from her.
 That clinic told the owner they would treat Shadow and to bring her in.
-She never made an appointment and instead she started treating Shadow at home with prednisone without consulting a vet or getting a legal prescription.
+She never made an appointment and instead she started treating Shadow at home with prednisone without consulting a veterinarian or getting a legal prescription.

-It took Yuki some time to settle in at the Sanctuary.
-She was initially aloof, but within days, she began to grow more comfortable and started to enjoy getting attention from her most trusted caretakers.
-Soon after, Yuki’s true personality began to blossom.
-She is insatiably social with those she trusts and loved getting petted, giving hugs, and tugging on clothing.
 As her skin healed and her fur grew back, Yuki was slowly introduced to Kieran.
 They started meeting out on walks and were gradually allowed to play under close supervision.
-Before long, it became clear that the two were getting along famously, and when Kieran was old enough and Yuki was healthy enough, the two became full-time companions.
+Before long, it became clear that the two were getting along famously.
+When Kieran was old enough and Yuki was healthy enough, the two became full-time companions.